anishmadan23/foundational_fsod/README.md

  - `ROI_BOX_HEAD.ALL_ANN_FILE`: Used in sampling strategy for fedloss.
 If using with pseudonegatives, fill this field with predictions on the few-shot trainset from a teacher model.

  ### PseudoNegatives Training
- 1. Train a teacher model T or use the pretrained model available.
+ 1. Train a teacher model or use the pretrained model available.
  2. Make a new config to run inference on FSOD trainset, for eg. by setting DATASETS.TEST as `nuimages_fsod_train_seed_0_shots_10`
  3. Convert the generated predictions `.pth` file to COCO format by using `tools/convert_preds_to_ann.py`.
 Also specify the confidence threshold to filter pseudolabels.
 See sample command below